githubteacher/git-github-july-25/places/githubteacher-sandiego.md

 ### Fun Facts
 - It was in the movie "Top Gun"
+- It was also in the movie "Anchorman"

 ### Places to Eat
 - City Tacos
+- Hodads

 ### Places to Go
 - Disneyland